fommil/fpmortals/manuscript/introduction.md

 You can think of `C` as a *Context* because we say "in the context of executing `Now`" or "in the `Future`".

-But we know nothing about `C` and if we are given a `C[String]` we can't get the `String`.
-However, even though `Now` and `Future` don't share a common parent, we can depend on a parameterised trait that will give us methods to call on `C`.
+But we know nothing about `C` and we can't do anything with a `C[String]`.
 What we need is a kind of execution environment that lets us call a method returning `C[T]` and then be able to do something with the `T`, including calling another method on `Terminal`.
-We also need a way of wrapping a value as a `C[?]`.
+We also need a way of wrapping a value as a `C[_]`.
 This signature works well:

 {lang="scala"}
 ~~~~~~~~